anqooqie/proconlib/docs/util.md

 ---
-title: Platform-dependent dirty utilities
+title: Commonly used utilities for competitive programming
 documentation_of: //tools/util.hpp
 ---

-They are usable but dirty code snippets.
+They are miscellaneous code snippets for competitive programming.

 ## License
-- Not licensed
+- CC0

 ## Author
-- Mainly anqooqie
+- anqooqie